timothyfraser/cv/README.md

 - Mapping Social Infrastructure for Disaster and Pandemic Resilience: A Case Study of Boston.
 Presented for the Dept. of American Studies at Indiana University–Purdue University Indianapolis, June 3, 2021.
 - Who Governs in Fukushima’s Wastewater Problem?
 Lessons from Nuclear Power Plant Restarts.
 Presented for the Nuclear Fusion Project, May 17, 2021.
 - Restarting the Sendai Reactor: Japanese Civic Activism after Fukushima.
 Presented at Middlebury College Rohatyn Center for Global Affairs, February 24, 2017.
+- Public Opinion Survey Design and Weighting.
+Presented for the Stanton Foundation, September 2021.

 ### Conference Talks (7+)